 The answer to this question is somewhat subjective, and opinions tend to vary among gardeners.
 Yes, mulching might be better than side discharge in certain situations.
 However, side discharge might be more suitable in other scenarios.

-Your choice of mulching vs side discharge will depend on some factors, including:
+Your choice of whether to mulch vs side discharge will depend on some factors, including the following: